The FSA has fined Scottish Equitable £2.8m for causing “significant” consumer detriment through poor administrative procedures.

 Scottish Equitable is the legal name for Aegon’s UK life and pension business, which now trades under the Aegon brand.

 In 2009, Scottish Equitable informed the FSA that it had identified around 300 issues relating to problems in administering its policies.

-The company also failed to match Department for Work and Pensions contributions to personal pensions for around 2,500 customers and failed to trace around 200,000 policyholders who had moved without informing Scottish Equitable of their new address.
+The company also failed to match Department for Work and Pensions’ contributions to personal pensions for around 2,500 customers and failed to trace around 200,000 policyholders who had changed address.

-The total consumer detriment is estimated to be £60m and Scottish Equitable is undertaking a redress programme to compensate customers who missed out on payments or benefits that they were entitled to or who were disadvantaged by its actions.
+The total consumer detriment is estimated to be £60m and Scottish Equitable is undertaking a redress programme to compensate customers.

-Scottish Equitable qualified for a 30 per cent discount under the FSA’s settlement discount scheme.
-Without the discount the fine would have been £4m.
+The company qualified for a 30 per cent discount under the regulator’s settlement discount scheme.
+Without the discount, the fine would have been £4m.

 FSA managing director of enforcement and financial crime Margaret Cole says: “By letting the issues build up over such a long period, Scottish Equitable made it even more difficult to fix the problems and this led to delays in getting compensation to customers.”